Wondering how to meditate? This easy guide could get you started!

 Keep your lips and teeth as you would have them with your mouth closed but have your tongue up against the back of your upper teeth.
 You will find that this action prevents your mouth becoming too dry.
 Keeping your mouth half closed may also feel better for you, again, this is something that you should experiment with and find the way that feels easiest for you.
 Oh, and did I mention that you can also lie down to do this?
 Lie flat on your back, palms up, eyes closed.
 Easy, right?

-Meditation is a simple thing with profound results.
+Learning how to meditate is simple, but has profound results.
 There are plenty of great ways to take care of yourself – from exercising to eating clean – but if there’s one thing you can do for yourself that takes very little time and effort but will resonate profoundly on other aspects of your health, this is it.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!